zaktech96/vsionboard/README.md

 3. Deploy your site
 4. Done.
 Real-time traffic data should now be being tracked.

+## 6. Gather User Feedback

+1. Create an account at [UserJot](https://userjot.com/)
+2. Create a new Workspace for the app
+3. Done.
+Go to 'My Board' to see your public feedback/roadmap board.

 ## Learn More

 Refer to the documentation of the individual technologies: